apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dethroned crypto king Sam Bankman-Fried to be sentenced for defrauding FTX investors**
+**Israel and Hezbollah trade strikes over Lebanon border**

-You can read more about it [here](https://www.yahoo.com/news/dethroned-crypto-king-sam-bankman-041821874.html).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-68675608).

 ## Requirements
 - Python 3.8